vasilionjea/aws-s3-cli/README.md

 ## AWS::S3 Command Line Tool

-A simple example of a command line tool with Thor.
-For learning purposes only - not for actual use.
+A simple example of a command line tool with Thor (_for learning purposes_).

 ### Find a bucket in Amazon S3